Professor-G/MicroLIA/README.md

 from **random_forest_classifier** import **predict_class**

-In addition to pyLIMA, the code is written entirely in python, and makes use of several familiar packages.
+Besides pyLIMA, the code is written entirely in python, and makes use of several familiar packages.
 They are:
 * numpy
 * scipy
 * astropy